seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 > *Yo paṭiccasamuppādaṁ passati so dhammaṁ passati; yo dhammaṁ passati so
 > paṭiccasamuppādaṁ passati*.[^fn100]
 >
-> He who sees the law of dependent arising, sees the *Dhamma*; he who sees the
+> He who sees the law of dependent arising, sees the Dhamma; he who sees the
-> *Dhamma*, sees the law of dependent arising.
+> Dhamma, sees the law of dependent arising.

-This shows that the quintessence of the *Dhamma* is in fact the law of dependent arising itself.
-Now there are these six qualities of the *Dhamma*, summed up in the well know formula, which every Buddhist believes in.
-This *Dhamma* is well-preached, *svākkhāto*.
+This shows that the quintessence of the Dhamma is in fact the law of dependent arising itself.
+Now there are these six qualities of the Dhamma, summed up in the well know formula, which every Buddhist believes in.
+This Dhamma is well-preached, *svākkhāto*.
 It can be seen here and now, *sandiṭṭhiko*, that is, one can see it by oneself here in this very world.
 It is timeless, *akāliko*.
 It invites one to come and see, *ehipassiko*.
 It leads one on, *opanayiko*.
 It can be realized by the wise each one by himself, *paccattaṁ veditabbo viññūhi*.[^fn101]

-Though we all have faith in these qualities of the *Dhamma*, let us see whether the traditionally accepted interpretation of *paṭicca samuppāda* is faithful to these qualities, particularly to the two qualities *sandiṭṭhiko* and *akāliko*.
+Though we all have faith in these qualities of the Dhamma, let us see whether the traditionally accepted interpretation of *paṭicca samuppāda* is faithful to these qualities, particularly to the two qualities *sandiṭṭhiko* and *akāliko*.